-The other day at work I, accidentally, roped myself into upgrading some dependencies in our Rust services.
-These were breaking changes, so not just a case of running cargo update.
+.
 I had to understand the changes and make the appropriate modifications to our code.
-Adopting breaking changes can be frustrating in the best of times, but it was particularly annoying this time because none of these projects kept a CHANGELOG.md files, although they all had release notes on GitHub.
+Adopting breaking changes can be frustrating in the best of times, but it was particularly annoying this time because none of these projects kept a CHANGELOG.md

 GitHub’s releases feature allows you to combine a git tag with release notes, metadata, and files(binaries, source code etc).
 While useful, GitHub’s releases have many downsides and consuming them adds friction to the task of understanding changes in a project.
-They can be a useful supplement to a CHANGELOG.md/HISTORY.md/RELEASES.md file but should not be the only place where release notes are recorded.
+They can be a useful supplement to a CHANGELOG.md

 The problems with exclusively using GitHub’s releases feature are: